ChristerNilsson/ELO-Pairings/videoscript.md

 Quite steep in the top and bottom 10% and more flattened in the remaining 80%.

 [1985 Nordenfur](https://docs.google.com/spreadsheets/d/1DHRnlp8Q6RnnG-gF-fg0liyS2zZINEF5typxI497JyE/edit?gid=243754366#gid=243754366)
-Let's study one player, named Tim.
-He had 1985 as his elo and is marked in green.
+Let's study one player.
+He has elo 1985 and is marked in green.
 The red bars indicates the players he met,
 ranging from 1721 to 2416, 695 elos.
 The dark blue bars indicates the players he would have met using ELO Pairings instead,
 ranging from 1936 to 2035, 99 elos.
-Please note, in Swiss this player never met ANY of his closest players.
+Please note, in Swiss he never met ANY of his closest players.

 [1828 Johansson](https://docs.google.com/spreadsheets/d/1DHRnlp8Q6RnnG-gF-fg0liyS2zZINEF5typxI497JyE/edit?gid=10301852#gid=10301852)
 This is another view of another player.
-He had elo 1828.
+He has elo 1828.
 The blue bars indicates ELO Pairings and the red bars Swiss Pairing.
 Please note the big swings in Swiss, containing some slaughter rounds.
 ELO Pairings starts with the closest player, in elo,